Polydisperse polymer fractionation between phases: Results and Discussion

-The Flory-Schulz distribution, shown in Fig. 1(d), is unique from the other distributions studied here in that the tail decays slower than exponentially.
-As a result, the fractionation at the cloud point is dominated by the longest polymer included in the sample, as we prove mathematically in the SI Section S3.
-For our sample calculations, we truncate the distributions at $N=800$, and the distributions are therefore peaked at that value.
+The Flory-Schulz distribution, shown in Fig.~\ref{Figure2}(d), is unique from the other distributions studied here in that the tail decays slower than exponentially.
+As a result, the fractionation at the cloud point is dominated by the longest polymer included in the sample, as we prove mathematically in the Appendix A. For our sample calculations, we truncate the distributions at $N=800$, and the distributions are therefore peaked at that value.
 If longer polymers are included, then the condensed MW distribution moves nearer to the maximum present chain length at the cloud point.
 These results emphasize that the shape and decay of the molecular distribution determine the fractionation behavior, particularly near the cloud point.

-The results demonstrated in Fig. 2 are extracted at the cloud point at one value of $\chi$.
-In Fig. S1, we demonstrate that fractionation is weaker as $\chi$ decreases since there is a lesser driving force for demixing, consistent across all distributions tested.
+The results demonstrated in Fig.~\ref{Figure2}(a-d) are extracted at the cloud point at one value of $\chi=0.65$.
+In Fig.~\ref{Figure2}(e-h), we demonstrate that fractionation is stronger as $\chi$ increases since there is a stronger driving force for demixing, consistent across all distributions tested.
 Furthermore, as polymer is added to solution beyond the cloud point, eventually the dry and condensed-phase distributions become similar, as fractionation of low MW components into the dilute phase eventually dominates.